Monday, February 13, 2012

 How to Make Lacto-Fermented Vegetables without Whey (plus video)

 Lacto-fermented vegetables are cultured vegetables.
 You've probably heard of sauerkraut, kim chi, and sour dill pickles, right?
 These are all forms of lacto-fermentation.
 Many people use whey as a starter but it is not necessary given you use enough salt.
-You can also made salt-free cultured vegetables without whey as long as you use some sort of acid, such as lemon juice, to prevent spoilage before the lactobacilli take over.
 Making your own lacto-fermented veggies is so easy that once you start you'll be hooked!

 Lacto-fermented vegetables provide a viable source of probiotics (at a cost well below most supplements) to heal and maintain a healthy gut.
 These beneficial microorganisms attach to receptors in our guts that send a signal to the immune system that says everything is okay, no need to overreact to foods and other things entering the gut, let's keep everything calm.
 If you are dealing with multiple allergies, chances are your gut is out of balance and is in need of a daily dose of beneficial microorganisms.
 These crispy, sour, salty vegetables are highly addicting and an easy, economical way to maintain a healthy gut.
 These vegetables are also important to include daily if you are following our Elimination Diet.